1. It’s the quiet back door into the giant Alpe d’Huez ski area

 The family amenities are second to none

 This is the third home to the Vaujany garderie, for children aged six months to 11 years – the older ones can mix skiing with other activities down at the kindergarten.
-The building relocated last year into a purpose-built new edifice below Chalet Saskia.
-There’s also a swimming-pool complete with waterslides and a paddling pool, a brand new bowling alley, a skating/ice-hockey stadium and a new restaurant.
-The complex is accessed by a state-of-the-art funicular from the cable-car station.
+The building relocated a few years ago into a purpose-built edifice below Chalet Saskia.
+There’s also a swimming-pool complete with waterslides and a paddling pool, a bowling alley, a skating/ice-hockey stadium and a restaurant.
+The complex is accessed by a funicular from the cable-car station.

 The prices are lower than in mainstream French resorts